 -Once you take the pacifiers away, replace them.
 On that fateful day you get rid of the last binky, give your child a gift to replace them such as a new toy.
 Some parents like to couple this gift with “the binky fairy,” much like the tooth fairy, who would at night take all the pacifiers and replace them with a treat.

 -Once binkies are banished don’t cave.
 Even one relapse will give your child faith that a world-ending fit may bring it back again.
-Never cave no matter the inconvenience; stick to your guns.
+Never cave no matter the inconvenience.

 -Avoid lies about what happened to the pacifiers.
 While a fairy tale like the binky fairy took them may help, lies such as “all the binkies are broken” or “I threw them all away” won’t help.
 You’re then not teaching your child pacifiers are no longer OK, but that there simply are none.
 This is bound to back-fire.